 MEDEK is the Dynamic Method for Kinesthetic Stimulation, a therapeutic intervention for the development of postural and gross motor skills in children with hypotonia and movement disorders.
 It is often a faster more aggressive method of achieving motor milestones than traditional techniques.
-Parents are expected to follow though with specific exercises twice a day at home.
+Parents are expected to follow through with specific exercises twice a day at home.

 What is Medek?